m5stack/M5Stack_Linux_Libs/README.md

 # Assuming your current terminal is in the "dianjixz-lib" directory.
 # Install Dependencies (Only Needs to be Done Once)
 sudo apt update
-sudo apt install make cmake python3 expect python3-pip pip3 install gitpython scons
+sudo apt install python3 python3-pip
+pip3 install gitpython parse scons pexpect paramiko scp zipfile requests

 # Navigate to the "examples/demo1" directory.
 cd examples/demo1